The Value of AI in Manufacturing

 Artificial intelligence (AI) is growing in use across a variety of sectors, and manufacturing is no different.
 The value-added AI provides in safety, efficiency, and cost savings is incredibly valuable for any business.

-The manufacturing industry is constantly under pressure to increase productivity to remain profitable and at the same time prioritise safety whilst also maximising productivity.
-This requires a delicate balance and keen oversight to ensure equipment is operating optimally and effectively, and that staff are working both safely and efficiently.
+The manufacturing industry is constantly under pressure to increase productivity to remain profitable and at the same time priortise safety whilst also maximising productivity.
+This requires a delicate balance and keen oversight to ensure equipment is operating optimally and effectively, and that staff is working both safely and efficiently.
 Manufacturing presents a challenging predicament, requiring firms to emphasize improving efficiency whilst also ensuring the health and safety of workers remains a priority.

 In particular, the manufacturing industry is susceptible to workplace accidents, machinery problems, and other issues that impact productivity.
 The total impact of health and safety failings on economic cost in 2016/17 was estimated at £1.1 billion in the manufacturing sector, with £580m of this due to injury.

 Manufacturing spans an array of products and businesses, meaning across the sector a variety of distinctive operational practices are in place.
 Each business will have safety risks unique to their specific set-ups, meaning mitigation and prevention approaches have to be adaptable and flexible to each businesses’ requirements.

 AI has the power to transform factories and is positively impacting manufacturing by increasing efficiency and improving health and safety.
 Through the use of AI real-time visualization, manufacturers can more easily monitor equipment and staff simultaneously, and more reliably than human monitors.
 The use of AI can provide a smart solution to provide constant and consistent digitisation of their shop floor – allowing for persistent monitoring and alert mechanisms.
 ThingTrax has developed the Factory Smart Vision System (FSVS) to do just that.